gaybro8777/SmorballBeanstalk-Backend/README.md

 ```
 By default the server is started on port 8081 and the endpoints are defined under:
 `~/BHL_Server/routes/`
+You can modify settings in the config.js file.

 All endpoints require a jwt token to function.
 To generate a token:
 ```[bash]